Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 [inline illustration] what is a burndown chart (infographic)

-A burndown chart is used to efficiently calculate whether your team has enough time to complete their work, and is commonly used while working in short iterations.
-Not only can it help determine project completion dates, but it can also give you insight into how your team works.
+A burndown chart is used to efficiently calculate whether your team has enough time to complete their work and is commonly used while working in short iterations.
+Not only can this graphical representation help determine project completion dates, but it can also give you insight into how your team works.

 Управлять Agile-группами в Asana